git/git.github.io/rev_news/drafts/edition-86.md

   refreshing the index by default when `--quiet` was given, was maybe not the best.
-He considered that it was a "hack" that had been introduced for performance reasons before the sparse index feature was introduced and that we should take the opportunity to get rid of it and go back to the original behavior of refreshing the index when `--quiet` is given.
+He considered that it was a "hack" that had been introduced for performance reasons before the sparse index feature was introduced, and that we should take the opportunity to get rid of it and go back to the original behavior of refreshing the index when `--quiet` was given.

   Junio agreed with Phillip saying that "he would very much prefer to see `--quiet` not making a contribution to the decision to refresh or